sunny-chung/hello-http/doc/transports/http-2.md

 ![Setting](../http-protocol-version.png)

-By default, Hello HTTP will try to upgrade to HTTP/2 whenever possible.
+By default, Hello HTTP tries to upgrade to HTTP/2 whenever possible for SSL protocols, and uses HTTP/1.1 otherwise.
 This behaviour can be changed in the [Environment setting](../features/environments).
 This setting has no effect to WebSocket, GraphQL subscriptions and gRPC connections, which require a specific HTTP version to run.